middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Giambattista della Porta, Phytognomonica, 1588

 Della Porta was an Italian polymath who believed that similar visual characteristics linked plants and animals to humans, and that these similarities provided potential healing powers.
 This curious book outlines this theory – that certain plants had parallels with human and animal shapes, and humours, because they were visually similar.
 In this illustration he shows plants which resemble eyes, and thus could be used to heal eye ailments.
 They are, from right to left: asteris, aconiti and aizoi (Aster amellus, Aconitum, and Sempervivum, respectively).
-Aconitum is also a poison, more commonly known as monkshood or wolfsbane (see: R v Singh [2010] EWCA Crim 2951).\
+Aconitum is also a poison, more commonly known as monkshood or wolfsbane (see: R v Singh [2010] EWCA Crim 2951).
-\
+<br><br>
 Accompanying this book are specimens from the gardens at Middle Temple: Michaelmas daisy (Aster amellus) and Aeonium, which looks similar to Sempervivum.

 <param ve-image